 JSC mogo (hereinafter - the Company) is specializing in used car financing for private individuals as well as providing operational management services to other companies operating in used car financing or rent.
-The Company provides quick and convenient car financing services through more than 220 partners (professional car sellers) network, Company's branded website, mobile homepage and onsite at customer service centre located in strategic location at road traffic safety directorate (CSDD).

-During the year Company continued to serve its existing customers, ensure stable new sales and increase service and development operations provided to 100% subsidiary JSC Renti and associated consumer crediting company JSC Primero Finance, using Company's resources and long lasting experience in leasing field.
-Services include full cycle from product development to customer service and debt collection activities.
+The Company provides quick and convenient car financing services through more than 220 partners (professional car sellers) network, Company's branded website, mobile homepage and onsite at customer service centre located in strategic location at Road Traffic Safety Directorate (CSDD) premises.
+During the year Company continued to serve its existing customers, achieved stable sales volumes and provided full-cycle services, from product design and development to customer service and burning the year Company continued to serve its existing customers, achieved stable sales volumes and provided full-cycle services, from product design and development to customer service and debt collection to JSC Renti and related business entity JSC Primero Finance.